 During the first fear period therefore it is important to avoid exposing the puppy to traumatic experiences.
 Shipping the puppy or allowing the puppy to undergo elective surgeries at this time is not recommended.
 Veterinarian visits and car visits should be made fun and upbeat.
-Stimuli and experiences puppies may find as frightening include but are not limited to: vaccines, cold examination tables, taking rectal temperatures, placing puppy on scale, nail trims and being handled by strangers.
+Stimuli and experiences puppies may find frightening include but are not limited to: vaccines, cold examination tables, taking rectal temperatures, placing the puppy on the scale, nail trims, and being handled by strangers.

 - Use food to make positive associations!

 - Have volunteers participate in "mock vet examinations" and use treats

 - Practice giving "fake vaccinations" with a pen and use treats (for more on this read how to make dogs less fearful of shots)

 - Make car rides fun!

 - Have a DAP diffuser plugged in at home when you bring your puppy home for the first time.

 - Make crate-training fun with toys and treats.

 Second Fear Period: 6 to 14 Months

 While the 8 to 12-week puppy fear period is in some cases hardly noticed by puppy owners, the second fear period appears to have a much bigger impact.
 Rover has grown now, and if he is a large breed, he may even weigh 100 pounds or more!